openforcefield/standards/docs/enhancement-proposals/off-ep-0011.md

 <NAGLCharges model_file="elm-v1.1.pt" version="0.3"></NAGLCharges>
 ```

 This section only specifies a model file name, not a version of the NAGL software.
-The NAGL software is responsible for rejecting model files which it can not correctly interpret.
+The NAGL software is responsible for only accepting model files which it can not correctly interpret.

+Note that atoms for which prespecified or `<LibraryCharges>` charges have already been applied are excluded from charging via `<NAGLCharges>`.

 ## Alternatives